AmandineBruyndonckx/lmapr1492/README.md

 xrd.ipynb : analysis of diffraction peaks of CaCN2

-el_bands : analysis of the electronic bands and the band gap of CaCN2
+el_bands : analysis of the electronic bands and the band gap of CaCN2.
+Use the corrected version instead el_bands_correction : analysis of the electronic bands and the band gap of CaCN2

 ph_bands : analysis of the bands of phonon of CaCN2